Opinion: Germany has come to grips with COVID at last | DW | 03.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The German government and federal states have agreed a host of stricter coronavirus measures.
-This decision means there is no need for a top-down approach and heralds a new political culture, says Marcel Fürstenau.
+The German government and federal states have agreed a host of stricter coronavirus measures, proving there is no need for a top-down approach.
+This heralds a new political culture, says Marcel Fürstenau.

-Angela Merkel and her likely successor, Olaf Scholz, have found common ground on coronavirus strategies

 Nobody can say with certainty whether these latter measures, which were in the past imposed by the central government, were actually effective.
 They surely helped stabilize the epidemiological situation.
 But nobody can gauge their long-term impact on society, public health and the culture industry in Germany.
 Responsible and farsighted lawmakers should always take these aspects into account as well.